yig/GMU-CS425/README.md

 ## Resources and the Resource Manager

 Our resource management needs are pretty basic.
 We will create an `assets` directory to organize all the things that we'll want to access from our game.
 Modern build systems (like CMake and xmake) perform out of source builds, which means that the executable will be created in a funky location in some separate build directory.
 Since we'll want to load files from the `assets` directory, let's tell CMake to run the executable with the working directory set to the project directory, rather than the build directory.
 (If you are running from an IDE like Xcode or Visual Studio, look up how to set the working directory when you run from there.)
-In `CMakeLists.txt`, modify the line `add_custom_target( run_helloworld helloworld )` to `add_custom_target( run_helloworld helloworld WORKING_DIRECTORY ${CMAKE_SOURCE_DIR} )`.
+In `CMakeLists.txt`, modify the line `add_custom_target( run_helloworld helloworld USES_TERMINAL )` to `add_custom_target( run_helloworld helloworld USES_TERMINAL WORKING_DIRECTORY ${CMAKE_SOURCE_DIR} )`.

 At this point, reading a file from a path like `assets/sounds/coin.wav` or `assets/textures/coin.png` should just work from your engine. (*N.B.* Do **not** change the `/` to `\` on Windows. `/` is cross platform.
 Windows handles `/` just fine.)
 For the most straightforward cases, we could skip creating a resource manager altogether.
 However, it's a good idea to centralize our path handling.
 For that, you can make a resource manager that simply provides a method that resolves paths.
 The method would take in a partial path and return a path to a real file.
 Our `CMakeLists.txt` sets the working directory so paths like `assets/textures/coin.png` just work, so the most basic resource manager would have a resolve path method that simply returns its input.
 You should create at least this resource manager now, and then use it to resolve paths in your sound or graphics manager (and any manager that loads resources).
 A better resource manager would have a method to set the path root (it could default to `assets` or not) which could let users resolve `textures/coin.png`.
 Use [`std::filesystem::path`](https://en.cppreference.com/w/cpp/filesystem/path) to append `path` to the root path. `std::filesystem::path` is neat.
 It overloads `/` so that you can do things like `relative_to_foo = std::filesystem::path("foo") / relative_path`.
 You can create an `std::filesystem::path` from an `std::string` and vice versa.